tengjian722/tengjian722.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate at the Center for Fluid Mechanics at Brown University under supervision of [Prof. Ault](https://sites.brown.edu/aultlab/).
+I am a Ph.D. candidate at the Center for Fluid Mechanics at Brown University under supervision of [Prof. Jesse Ault](https://sites.brown.edu/aultlab/).
 I received my B.S. and M.S. degrees in Mechanical Engineering from the University of Iowa.
-My current research interests include complex fluids, fluid and thermal transport phenomena, numerical analysis, high-performance computing, and wind energy.
+My current research interests include complex fluids, fluid and thermal transport phenomena, computational fluid dynamics, numerical analysis, high-performance computing, and wind energy.

 Updates
 ======
+**2023:** I will present our study "Theoretical and numerical models of depth-confined Brinkman flow" at APS DFD 2023 in Washington DC.

 **2022:** I presented our study "Diffusioosmotic dispersion in a long, narrow channel" at APS DFD 2022 in Indianapolis IN.

 **2022:** Our paper "[Coupling of translation and rotation in the motion of finite-length rods near solid boundaries](https://www.cambridge.org/core/journals/journal-of-fluid-mechanics/article/coupling-of-translation-and-rotation-in-the-motion-of-finitelength-rods-near-solid-boundaries/DB4118B973ADE6C6B0D9F50FDE9EF515)" was published on Journal of Fluid Mechanics.